mintthemoon/ephemeris/README.md

-# ephemeris
+# starsign
 Cosmos node configuration, simplified. 🚀🪐🌍

 ## Introduction
-Ephemeris manages many of the routine steps in setting up a node with simple, reusable, and endlessly customizable commands.
+Starsign manages many of the routine steps in setting up a node with simple, reusable, and endlessly customizable commands.
 Supported chains have default settings applied automatically and any others can be configured with the powerful `--custom` flag.

 Supported files include `app.toml`, `config.toml`, and `genesis.json`.